fgpeixo/fgpeixo.github.io/cheatsheets.md

+I do not claim that the comments after the commands are 100% accurate.
+I also do not claim that this is the only way of running such commands.

 # Tmux
 - tmux ls => List all sessions
 - tmux new -s <session_name> => Create new session with name <session_name>